strapi/strapi-docker/README.md

 ## How to use `strapi/strapi`

-This image allows you to create a new strapi project or run a project form your host machine.
+This image allows you to create a new strapi project or run a project from your host machine.
 The default command that will run in your project is [`strapi develop`](https://strapi.io/documentation/3.0.0-beta.x/cli/CLI.html#strapi-develop-dev).

 ### Creating a new project